 Here are three items to pack in your potty training travel kit:

-- Sanitizing/Disinfecting Wipes – Use these to wipe bathroom countertops or any surface toddlers touch (which is pretty much everything!)
+- Sanitizing/Disinfecting Wipes – Use something like these gentle all-purpose cleaning wipes to wipe bathroom counter tops or any surface toddlers touch (which is pretty much everything!)

-- Disposable Seat Covers – The Summer Infant Disposable Potty Protectors are large enough that the entire seat and sides of the toilet are covered.
+- Disposable Seat Covers – These toilet seat covers are large enough that the entire seat and sides of the toilet are covered.
 Toddlers who need to hang on to steady themselves touch the cover and not the actual germy toilet seat.

 - Post It Notes – cover the sensor with a piece of paper and you’ll stop the toilet from flushing automatically and surprising your little one